Restless Chipotle

 Home » Recipes » Batter Bread

-Easy English muffin bread is perfect for toasting and has all of the craggy, craters and toasty bits that hold those pools of melting butter.
-No fail, no knead recipe with just one rise!
+Easy, no-knead English muffin bread packed with buttery craters that hold those pools of melting butter — the perfect homemade bread for toast lovers.
+No fail, no knead recipe with just one rise and done in under and hour!
 Freezes well, too.

 A collage with two images of English muffin bread.
 Title text overlay for Pinterest.